Ahmadullah Shah: Indian Rebellion of 1857 and 1858

 The rebel army of Awadh was led by Barkat Ahmad and Maulvi Ahmadullah Shah.
-In the Battle of Chinhat, Barkat Ahmad was declared Chief Army Officer of the rebels.
-Britisher army was led by Henry Montgomery Lawrence who eventually died in The Residency, Lucknow.
-This fierce battle was won by rebel army in the leadership of Barkat Ahmad and Maulvi Ahmadullah Shah.
+In the Battle of Chinhat, Barkat Ahmad was declared the Chief Army Officer of the rebels.
+The British army was led by Henry Montgomery Lawrence who eventually died at the Residency building.
+This fierce battle was won by the rebel army.

 Ahmadullah Shah also led an attack on Beligarad.
-The writer Kaisaruttawarikh states that it was a huge victory for the rebels.
+The writer Kaisar-ut-tawarikh states that it was a huge victory for the rebels.

-Maulavi fought with great courage and chivalry in real sense, and for that he succeeded in pushing the British to beligarad.
+Maulavi fought with great courage and chivalry in real sense, and for that he succeeded in pushing the British to Beligarad.
 And then a big house of "Machchhi Bhavan" was also blown up.

-After Lucknow was captured by rebels, Birjis Qadr, ten-year-old son of Wazid Ali Shah and Begum Hazrat Mahal was declared a king.
-Maulavi resisted being part of new administration.
-He went away from the palace politics and established his camp with Ghamandi Singh and 1000 soldiers of subedar Umrao Singh in Badshah Bagh beyond river Gomati.
+After Lucknow was captured by the rebels, Birjis Qadr, the ten-year-old son of Wajid Ali Shah and Begum Hazrat Mahal was declared the king.
+The Maulvi resisted being part of a new administration.
+He left the palace politics and established his camp with Ghamandi Singh and 1000 soldiers of Subedar Umrao Singh at Badshah Bagh across the Gomti River.

-On 6 March 1858, Britishers attacked Lucknow again under the leadership of Sir Colin Campbell, a reputed British army official.
+On 6 March 1858, British forces attacked Lucknow again under the leadership of Sir Colin Campbell, a reputed British army official.
 The rebel army was led by Begum Hazrat Mahal.
-With the Capture of Lucknow by the British, the rebels escaped on 15 and 16 March through a road leading to Faizabad.
+With the capture of Lucknow by the British, the rebels escaped on 15 and 16 March through a road leading to Faizabad.
 The last rebels, 1,200 men under Ahmadullah Shah were driven from a fortified house in the centre of the city on 21 March.
 The city was declared cleared on this date.

-After fall of Lucknow, Maulavi shifted his base to Shahjahanpur, Rohilkhand.
-In Shahjahanpur, forces of Nana Sahib and Khan Bahadur Khan also joined maulavi in attacking Britishers.
+After the fall of Lucknow, the Maulvi shifted his base to Shahjahanpur in Rohilkhand.
+In Shahjahanpur the forces of Nana Sahib and Khan Bahadur Khan joined the Maulvi in attacking the Britishers.

 Colin Campbell departed from Shahjahanpur on 2 May towards Bareilly.
-Maulvi, with king of Mohammadi and several thousand soldiers attacked Shahjahanpur.
+The Maulvi, with the King of Mohammadi and several thousand soldiers attacked Shahjahanpur.
 The British Army was informed and General Brigadier John reached Shahjahanpur on 11 May.
-Jones could not muster courage to attack moulavi and kept waiting for more assistance from Bareilly.
+Jones could not muster the courage to attack the Maulvi and kept waiting for reinforcements from Bareilly.
 George Bruce Malleson writes that:

 Maulavi was the only one who could have dared to defeat Sir Colin Campbell twice.

-The fierce battle took place on 15 May 1858 between platoon of rebels and regiment of General Brigadier Jones.
-Both sides had to bear heavy losses but rebels still controlled Shahjahanpur.
-Colin reached Shahjahanpur on 20 May, and attacked Shahjahanpur from all sides.
+The fierce battle took place on 15 May 1858 between a platoon of the rebels and the regiment of General Brigadier Jones.
+Both sides had to bear heavy losses but the rebels still managed to capture Shahjahanpur.
+Colin reached Shahjahanpur on 20 May, and attacked it from all sides.
 This battle continued all night long.
 Maulavi and Nana Sahib left Shahjahanpur.
-It is said that Colin himself followed maulvi but couldn't capture him.
-After fall of Shahjahanpur, maulvi left for Powayan which was situated 18 miles north of Shahjahanpur.
+It is said that Colin himself followed Maulvi but couldn't capture him.
+After the fall of Shahjahanpur, the Maulvi left for Powayan which was 18 miles to the north of Shahjahanpur.